 If you mouseover/click/tap any component of a chart, the relevant projects will be highlighted in the map window.
 In the example above, we toggle from table view to interactive chart mode and mouseover the various pie chart areas that represent site type from the "Distribution of Site Types" and "Distribution of Project Capacities" charts.
 Notice that when any section of a chart is active, the relevant solar projects are highlighted in the interface.
 Next we apply a range filter for year (2016 to 2019) and examine the "Distribution of Project Capacities" chart.
 Updating the range filter for year dynamically updates the chart data to reflect the filtered data on screen.

-If you pan or zoom to another area, you can re-center your location by clicking the My location icon icon again.
+If you pan or zoom to another area, you can re-center your location by clicking the icon again.
 When your location is no longer centered, the geolocation icon is highlighted yellow.
 To turn off geolocation simply click the geolocation icon while your location is centered.

-To download the source data, click the Downloads page icon to go to the USPVDB Data & Web Services page, where you can download data in a variety of formats based on your specific needs.
+To download the source data, click the to go to the USPVDB Data & Web Services page, where you can download data in a variety of formats based on your specific needs.
 The file formats and associated metadata files include:

 CSV – The CSV (comma-separated values) format is common non-proprietary format for storing tabular data stored in plain text.
 The use of the comma as a field separator is the source of the name for this file format.
 CSV files aren't necessarily usable in a geographic information system (GIS) unless they contain geographic information (like latitude and longitude values).